udaychaturvedi06-jpg/emotion-sentiment-analyzer/README.md

 | Upload Image  | Button                |
 | Capture Image | Hold Gesture          |
 | Freeze Output | Button                |
+When an image is uploaded, the system automatically processes it in the background without requiring any extra steps.
+The detected emotion is then added to the result history, allowing users to track recent outputs easily.

+This makes the interaction smoother and avoids unnecessary manual actions.

 ## Project Structure